NOTICE: The e-Advice program is closed for the 2017-2018 Greater San Diego Science and Engineering Fair and will reopen in September, 2018.

 Students are able to ask questions to make sure their project idea is clear and specific enough, or to make sure procedures are thought through, if they have adequate controls, or if they are using appropriate measurements.

-Mentors can only offer suggestions to improve project and to provide advice on a testing technique, how to analyze the data, graphing, etc. for the project by guiding students, but not do the work for them.
+Mentors can only offer suggestions to improve project and to provide advice on a testing technique, how to analyze the data, graphing, etc. for the project by guiding students, but not do the work for them, nor offer a laboratory or materials.

-No, due to liability concerns.
-All contact must be done via email.
+No, due to liability concerns, all contact must be done via email/electronically.

 How is cyber security and privacy maintained?